Thoughtscript/academic_papers/Fragments/information.md

 The third expression is created from multiple lower-level expressions that come together to produce an additive system - greater than the inputted information.

+## Argument

+Consider Semantic Reductionism:

+1. Top-level Predicate P.
+1. Lower-level Predicates Q, R that are sufficient for P but not necessary for it.

+Argument against Semantic Reductionism is that P is *multiply realizable*.
+I agree.

+But, that also means that P is not just Q, R (that would be the *conjunction* and not the *disjunction*), hence P has more semantic content than just Q, R alone.